 There are many reasons your download speed might appear slow.
 The troubleshooting steps below will help you improve your download speed.

-NOTE: If the download does not progress, see Packages installation & decompressing issues - Basic troubleshooting instead.
+NOTE: If the download does not progress, see Basic troubleshooting: How to troubleshoot packages installation & decompressing issuesinstead.

 Switch to an LTE or wired connection and try again.
 We do not recommend using wifi to play Microsoft Flight Simulator, even if your wifi is stable for everyday usage.
 A wired connection greatly reduces the risk of packet loss.

 If the download slowed down, close the app to restart the download—the download will resume from where it left off.